lh2/htmltools/README.md

 - htmlremove: removes elements matching a selector from an HTML document
 - htmlunwrap: removes elements matching a selector from an HTML document and replacing them with their child nodes
+- htmlselect: prints all elements matching a selector from an HTML document

 You can find more info on how to use these tools in their [scdoc](https://git.sr.ht/~sircmpwn/scdoc) documents found in their respective